ConcourseNotes/concoursenotes-website/README.md

 ## Documentation

-For more information, ask techied or ncsariowan on Discord
+For more information, ask on Discord